-This curry chicken recipe is our version of a favorite Thai restaurant dish called Praram Long Song.
-Made with chicken, spinach and red bell pepper simmered in a combination of coconut milk, red curry paste, peanut butter and lime, this fragrant curry is quick, easy and immensely satisfying.
+Made with boneless chicken and fresh spinach simmered in a combination of coconut milk, red curry paste, peanut butter and lime, this delicious Thai curry is quick and easy to prepare.

 - 1 lb boneless skinless chicken thighs (or boneless pork sirloin chops)